tim545/slearch-chromeBrowserExtension/README.md

 ### Known Issues

 It does not work on all pages, this might be because the matching criteria fails to find it or because the search bar is hidden behind a JavaScript method which does not trigger when the search bar is focused.
 Plus others in the [issues](https://github.com/tim545/slearch-chromeBrowserExtension/issues) section.

+### For Developers/Publishers

+If you maintain a website and would like the plugin to target a specific input on your page then you can hook into the selection by adding a `slearch` attribute to any `input` element, that input will then be used instead of any other search bars found.

 ### Contributing